breiting/nn/README.md

 In my software development career, I passed by almost all bigger programming languages like C/C++, Java, C#.
 Recently, i came across [Go](https://golang.org) and somehow like the language being precise and efficient.

+## References

+This project is influenced by couple of other projects like [nogo](https://github.com/marpaia/nogo).